rclone/rclone/docs/content/jottacloud.md

 ### --fast-list

-This remote supports `--fast-list` which allows you to use fewer transactions in exchange for more memory.
+This backend supports `--fast-list` which allows you to use fewer transactions in exchange for more memory.
 See the [rclone docs](/docs/#fast-list) for more details.